Kailin168/DSA/README.md

-# Data Structures and Algorithms and System Design Notes Repository 💻
+# Data Structures & Algorithms and System Design Notes Repository 💻
 Welcome to the Data Structures and Algorithms Notes repository!
 This repository contains notes and examples for data structures and algorithm topics that can be used for review.

 ### Notes 📓